AVLS recovers 56 stolen motorcycles, 18 cars

 The gangsters have confessed to dozens of incidents of vehicle lifting in different areas of the city.

 SP AVLS gave away keys of the vehicles to the owners of the vehicles.
-He also announced cash and commendatory certificates for the raiding teams.—APP
+He also announced cash and commendatory certificates for the raiding teams.